What Is the Full form of SIT?

 - SIT is deployed when it is discovered that the current agency is not in a position to conduct a fair investigation in the particular instance or if the case is brought against the high profile individuals who may impact the investigation of the current agency.

 - When any case is brought before the court, and the court discovers that the existing agencies are not going the right way for different reasons such as compromised, biased, lack of resources, corrupted, ted-tape, etc., then the court deploys a new unit to investigate the case.

 - The SIT is appointed by India’s Supreme Court or the government of the state.

-- The team is investigating the case and making a report for court attendance.
+- The team investigates the case and makes a report for court attendance.

 - The report goes to all levels of appeal for scrutiny.

-- If the recommendation is dismissed or not approved, then it will be left to the appeals jury to rule the future of the case.
+- If the recommendation is dismissed or not approved, then it will be left to the appeal jury to rule the future of the case.